andrewacashner/hearingfaithms/chapters/chapter-3.md

 of composition.
-Padilla's setting is one link in a chain of homage and emulation, within a specific family of villancicos as well as within the broader subgenre of metamusical pieces studied in this part.
+Padilla's setting is one link in a chain of homage and emulation, within a specific family of villancicos as well as within the broader subgenre of metamusical pieces.
+In the following chapters we will see more examples of the same patterns of adaptation.
-Evidence survives for two previous villancicos based on the same or similar poems, though the music for both is apparently lost.
+In the case of *Voces, las de la capilla*, evidence survives for two previous villancicos based on the same or similar poems, though the music for both is apparently lost.
 These pieces allowed Spanish composers to prove both their compositional craft and their acuity as literary and theological interpreters in a tradition of "music about music."